torvalds/linux/Documentation/index.rst

 These books get into the details of how specific kernel subsystems work from the point of view of a kernel developer.
-Much of the information here is taken directly from the kernel source, with supplemental material added as needed (or at least as we managed to add it — probably *not* all that is needed).
+Much of the information here is taken directly from the kernel source, with supplemental material added as needed (or at least as we managed to add it — probably *yest* all that is needed).

 .. toctree::